About Court Street Vet

 Dr. Russett is a graduate of the University of Edinburgh’s Royal (Dick) School of Veterinary Studies in Scotland.
 She is a member of the Royal College of Veterinary Surgeons (MRCVS), the AVMA, and the NH-VMA.
 She purchased Court Street Veterinary Hospital in the summer of 2018, and is excited to lead this amazing practice while improving technology and animal care.

 Dr. Russett immensely enjoys the challenges and dynamic nature of small animal general practice.
 She has traveled the world to participate in foreign veterinary projects including offering medical and rehabilitation care to an orphaned White Rhinoceros in South Africa, and performing surgical procedures for street dogs and cats in Sri Lanka.
 She also spent a year practicing in interior Alaska, hundreds of miles away from the nearest referral center or specialty hospital.
 It is this combination of experiences that shaped her into a highly motivated and confident veterinarian and surgeon.
-Dr. Russett’s professional interests include dermatology, soft tissue surgery, and dentistry.
-She is looking forward to expanding her skill set into the world of orthopedics.
+Dr. Russett’s professional interests include orthopedic and soft tissue surgery and supporting the Court Street Vet staff in continued professional development.

 Dr. Kristina Hewitt, BVMS